ComputationalBiomechanicsLab/rmr-solver/README.md

-# Rapid Muscle Redundancy Solver
+# RMR Solver

 ## What is it?

-**RMR solver** stands for Rapid Muscle Redundancy solver.
+**RMR solver** stands for _Rapid Muscle Redundancy_ solver.
 It is an algorithm which solves the muscle redundancy problem, by selecting the muscles which are recruited by the human body to generate a given motion (leveraging a musculoskeletal model).
 The solver, tested on the dataset and model available freely at https://simtk.org/projects/thoracoscapular (Seth et al, 2019),  is presented in detail in our paper:

 ```bib
 @article{todo,